mikes802/Marketing-Analytics-Case-Study/Script Check.md

   first_name IS NULL OR
   last_name IS NULL;
 ```
-Forty rows came back.
-This Here are the first ten:
+Forty rows came back, accounting for the difference in `record_count`.
+Here are the first ten:

 | customer_id | rental_id | rental_date              | film_id | title            | actor_id | first_name | last_name |
 |-------------|-----------|--------------------------|---------|------------------|----------|------------|-----------|